Mrjaggu/confluent_hackathon/README.md

-# 🎬 Real-Time Movie Intelligence System
+# 🎬 Agentic AI Real-Time Movie Intelligence System

 A real-time GenAI application powered by **Confluent Kafka**, **CrewAI**, and **Gemini/Groq**.
 This system intelligently processes user movie queries, extracts intent, enriches context using user profiles, and generates personalized movie recommendations — all streamed live to a dashboard.